Michigan Apple Industry Information

 Consumers prefer Michigan Apples!
 Consumer research shows that shoppers believe Michigan apples are fresher and taste better than the same varieties grown elsewhere.
-In consumer panels held in Michigan and suburban Chicago from 2008 to 2013, Michigan Honeycrisp, Fuji and Jonagold were consistently ranked highest.
+In consumer panels held in Michigan, Chicago, Atlanta and Houston from 2008 to 2017, Michigan Honeycrisp, Fuji and Jonagold were consistently ranked highest.

 Focus group participants indicated they preferred to select individual apples based on size and appearance but they also liked the convenience and pricing of bagged apples.
 Michigan apples are packed in trays, poly and mesh, to meet consumer demand.

 Consumers who were tested say this about Michigan apples:

 Great flavor, very juicy, great texture

 *Consumer research was conducted by an independent researcher and funded by Michigan Apple Committee.

 Committed to Social Responsibility, Food Safety, and a Healthy Environment

 For more than a century, Michigan has been home to orchards that produce flavorful, high-quality apples in many varieties.
 Michigan apple growers take great pride in being stewards of the land, and preserving a healthy environment for future generations.
 Today, there are 825 apple growers in Michigan, with some farms in their fifth and sixth generations!
 The tradition of apple growing in Michigan also means a commitment to community and social responsibility, as well as providing a fresh, quality, safe product for consumers to enjoy.

 - Each year, Michigan Apple growers donate more than one million pounds of apples to hungry families through the Michigan Food Bank Council.